-- Medical payments coverage is no-fault insurance.
+Medical payments coverage is no-fault insurance.
 This means people are eligible for payments from their own insurer regardless of who caused the accident.
 Unless medical expenses are greater than the benefit limit of the injured person's own policy, there's no need to deal with another driver's insurance company or instigate a messy lawsuit.
 If the injured person is not at fault for the accident, that person will receive payment from his or her own insurance company.
-Then the injured person's insurer will work with the at-fault driver's insurer to get its money back. - Medical payments coverage can pay for things that your health insurance won't, such as funeral expenses. - Medical payments coverage is available for drivers who can't afford or qualify for regular health insurance. - In spite of those attractive features, there are a few reasons why a driver might opt against paying for this insurance: - Unlike health insurance, medical payments coverage only pays for treatment related to auto accidents.
+Then the injured person's insurer will work with the at-fault driver's insurer to get its money back.

+- Medical payments coverage can pay for things that your health insurance won't, such as funeral expenses. - Medical payments coverage is available for drivers who can't afford or qualify for regular health insurance.

+In spite of those attractive features, there are a few reasons why a driver might opt against paying for this insurance:

+- Unlike health insurance, medical payments coverage only pays for treatment related to auto accidents. - Most people already have health insurance that would cover injuries from an auto accident.